alibaba/dawn/README.md

 # Dawn

 Dawn is a lightweight task management and build tool for front-end and nodejs.
+It abstracts the development process into relatively fixed phases and limited operations through `pipeline` and `middleware`, simplifying and unifying the work related to the construction and development of developers.

 [![npm](https://img.shields.io/npm/l/dawn.svg)](LICENSE.md)
 [![NPM Version](https://img.shields.io/npm/v/dawn.svg)](https://www.npmjs.com/package/dawn)